-The Environment Agency may reject your application if, for example:
+The Environment Agency may reject your application if, for example you have:

-- you have forgotten to include the fee or sent the wrong fee
+- forgotten to include the fee or sent the wrong fee

 Once the Environment Agency has the information they need to start assessing your application, they will contact you and tell you that your application is ‘duly made’.
 This means they are starting the assessment process.
-They may still request more information if they need it to complete their assessment.
+They may still ask for more information if they need it to complete their assessment.